skip to Main Content

 4. Family Offices and High-Net-Worth Portfolios

-• Estate planning now requires CGT analysis
+• Estate planning strategies

-• Generational wealth transfer strategies need revision
+• Generational wealth transfer plans

-• Trust structures may require re-evaluation
+• Trust and holding structures

 Regional and International Perspectives